nipy/PySurfer/doc/intro.rst

 open source license.
 PySurfer can be combined with other tools from the nipy_ ecosystem to manipulate and plot data in the same script or interactive session.
-The visualization is primarily controlled with a high-level API that allow you to draw a complex scene with just a few lines of code.
+The visualization is primarily controlled with a high-level API that allows you to draw a complex scene with just a few lines of code.
 This means that PySurfer is naturally scriptable.
 Once you have developed a basic visualization, it's easy to add a for-loop and generate the same image for every subject in your experiment.
 It also aids the reproducibility of graphics you create for conferences or papers, as each figure can be associated with a short script that shows exactly how the visualization was produced.

-To see a set of examples demonstrating some of PySurfer's capabilities, you can check out the :ref:`example gallery <examples>`.
+If you want to find out how to get started using PySurfer, check out our :ref:`installation guide<install>`.
+To see a set of examples demonstrating some of PySurfer's capabilities, you can browse the :ref:`example gallery
+<examples>`.

 .. include:: links_names.txt